denis-skripnik/viz-cpp-node/README.md

 setting `STEEMD_SEED_NODES` in the container environment at `docker run` time to a whitespace delimited list of seed nodes (with port).

-# How to Mine
+# How to produce blocks

-The mining algorithm used by Golos requires the owner to have access to the private key used by the account.
-This means it does not favor mining pools.
+The produce blocks algorithm used by VIZ requires the owner to have access to the private key used by the account.

-    ./golosd --miner=["accountname","${WIFPRIVATEKEY}"] \
-        --witness="accountname" --seed-node="95.85.13.229:2225"
+    ./golosd --witness="accountname" --seed-node="95.85.13.229:2225"

-Make sure that your accountname is unique and not already used by someone else or your proof of work might not be accepted by the blockchain.

 # Building